Exploring the Boundaries of Semi-Supervised Facial Expression Recognition using In-Distribution, Out-of-Distribution, and Unconstrained Data: Method

 \subsubsection{VAT}

 VAT \cite{vat} is similar to the Pi-model and UDA in terms of its regularization concept.
 However, instead of regularizing the embeddings of two augmented versions of the same sample, VAT uses adversarial perturbation as a different form of augmentation of the input sample.
-The overview of VAT is depicted in Figure \ref{fig:models} (d).
-The loss function for VAT can be expressed as follows:
+The overview of VAT is depicted in Figure \ref{fig:models}d.
+The consistency regularization loss of VAT can be expressed as follows:

 where $\gamma^{adv}$ is the adversarial perturbation operation.